Our guide to Jordan

 Children of all ages are welcomed with open arms in Jordan.
 From snorkelling in the Red Sea to camel riding in Wadi Rum, Jordan is an adventure playground for kids.
 Whilst hiking activities tend to be orientated towards families with older children, a night under the stars in the desert is an adventure fit for the entire family.
 Only a short flight from London, and benefiting from very little time difference, Jordan is perfect for active families wanting to squeeze in an adventure into a half term or Easter break.

 Jordan for romance

 For an intrepid honeymoon, look no further.
-Whilst Jordan is perhaps not the most obvious place to spend a post- nuptial vacation, it could offer adventurous couples the perfect way to celebrate.
-Ticking Jordan off the bucket list on the vacation of a lifetime, complete with romantic moments under the stars and private candlelit dinners in the desert makes for an unforgettable escape.
+Whilst Jordan is perhaps not the most obvious place to spend a post- nuptial holiday, it could offer adventurous couples the perfect way to celebrate.
+Ticking Jordan off the bucket list on the holiday of a lifetime, complete with romantic moments under the stars and private candlelit dinners in the desert makes for an unforgettable escape.